 Series editor and editorial board

-To submit a proposal or completed manuscript to be considered for publication by Medieval Institute Publications or to learn more about the series, please contact the acquisitions editor, Erika Gaffney.
+To submit a proposal or completed manuscript to be considered for publication by Medieval Institute Publications or to learn more about the series, please contact our publications office.

 The series' Editorial Board comprises: